-Have you ever thought about building your own CD or DVD duplication machine?
+Have you ever thought about building your own CD or DVD duplicator machine?
 Maybe you’re looking to truly personalize your business production model or you’re just a hands-on kind of person.
 Or maybe you want to try to save a little bit of money as duplicators can be quite an investment if bought retail.
 Keep in mind, however: this is a task for advanced users.
 But if you’re ready to learn how to build your own disc duplicator, let’s start.

 How to Build a Standalone Disc Duplicator in 10 Steps

 A standalone duplicator is a self-contained machine for copying CD, DVD, or Blu-ray discs.
 It requires nothing but a 110-volt electrical outlet to operate.
 All tower functions are stored in a control board, also called a “controller.”